jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

 * **Artifactory access**
 * **IBM Cloud CLI**
 * **Docker Content Trust signing keys**
-* **Api Key**
+* **IBM Cloud Api Key**

 If you've never set up image signing in your k8s cluster, you have to create the signing keys that will be used for the signing itself.
 Set up and run the key-management-admin-toolchain (https://github.ibm.com/one-pipeline/compliance-ci-key-management)

-The GitHub token that is issued to the IBM Cloud API key holder, has no access to read/set protected branch settings on repos.
+The GitHub token that is issued to the IBM Cloud API key holder, needs access to read/set protected branch settings on repos.
-This can be only done by admin level access to the repo: in case of an org it's the admins of the org, in case of a user, it's only the user.
+This can be only done by admin level access to the repository.

 Note:
     Use your personal IBM API key and personal repositories.
-    Use an IBM API key of a functional ID and a repo org, that is administered by the same id.
+    Use an IBM API key what is owned by a user with admin rights to the repository.
 ### 1. Create toolchain:

 A toolchain can be created by